RuiDGPires/Crim-Lang/README.md

 When that is done, I'll maybe try to improve many of the things I've done so far, including better organization of the code and commenting.

+## Objectives

+Crim's final syntax isn't really decided yet.
+I'm aiming towards a C-like language with some inspiration on python for now.
+This will probably change throughout development.

+In general, my objectives with Crim are to be defined since I'm currently more focused on making it do something.

 ------------

 _Thanks for passing by!_